CraftyFella/SimpleOffers/README.md

 I ran out of time to start the links (HATEOS) work as you can see from the commit stamps.
 As this mentions enterprise...
 I wouldnt normally create an api without metrics and tracing.

 Also before adding the metrics etc..
-I would start to move some of the logic in the controllers (which are simple enough at the momenet).
+I would start to move some of the logic in the controllers (which are simple enough at the momenet) out into handlers.

 Do please ask me any questions if you have some... very happy to talk you through this.